 Public Relations is not something you can simply read about or attend a class and know.
 It takes a lot of work.
-This course includes 12 assignments throughout the semester that will be due on Fridays at 11:59 pm.
-There will be an optional assignment due December 1 at 11:59 pm that can replace your lowest score on a previous weekly assignment.
+This course includes 12 assignments throughout the session that will be due on Wednesdays at 11:59 pm ET.
+There will be an optional assignment due August 4 at 11:59 pm that can replace your lowest score on a previous weekly assignment.
 These assignments will not only count toward your grade, but also help give you experience applying what you are studying.
 In public relations, deadlines are extremely important.
 Every assignment marked late in Canvas will be considered late and will be penalized accordingly.
-There will be no weekly assignments due on exam weeks.
+There will sometimes be assignments due on exam weeks due to the condensed nature of this course.